EhudKirsh/VBA-Word-Macros/README.md

             C2.AutoFit 'Width

-            Dim CellsRange As Cells: Set CellsRange = C2.Cells

-            Dim r As Range
-            Dim cellText, linkText As String
+            Dim CellsRange As Cells: Set CellsRange = C2.Cells Dim r As Range: Dim cellText, linkText As String

             For Each c In CellsRange
                 Set r = c.Range